 The Graduate Program in Entomology at the University of Illinois is eagerly seeking talented graduate students interested in an interdisciplinary education in entomology.
 Our program provides a unique and challenging approach to the study of entomology.
 A traditional grounding in the key elements of entomology such as insect taxonomy, physiology, genomics, pest management, and ecology is complemented and expanded by a tightly-knit community containing expertise in neurobiology, ethology, evolutionary biology, sociobiology, molecular biology, toxicology, biological control and many other diverse areas of interest.
-The department also has strong ties to other programs in the life sciences, including the Program in Ecology and Evolutionary Biology, the Neuroscience Program, and the Department of Plant Biology.
+The department also has strong ties to other programs in the life sciences, including the Program in Ecology, Evolution, and Conservation Biology, the Plant Biology program, the Animal Biology program, and the Neuroscience Program.
 The combination of these factors allows us to offer one of the most challenging and rewarding entomology educations in the country.
 Below you will find information regarding admissions and application procedures.
 If your questions are not answered below, the head of the Graduate Student Administration Committee is happy to answer any questions by email, or you can contact a specific graduate student or faculty member directly.

 What type of students are we looking for?Graduate students are an integral part of this rich environment, and thus we are committed to enrolling the most talented students in the country.
 Students from all biological backgrounds are highly encouraged to apply, regardless of previous entomological experience, or lack thereof.

-How does the decision to accept an applicant occur?The decision to accept a student is made solely within the department, even though the application is processed by the Graduate College.
-GRE scores, undergraduate GPA, and a written personal statement all factor into the decision, as do prior research experience (although no previous experience is required to apply) and letters of recommendation.
+How does the decision to accept an applicant occur?The decision to accept a student is made within the department, even though the application is processed by the Graduate College.
+GRE scores (not required but strongly recommended), undergraduate GPA, letters of recommendation, and a written personal statement all factor into the decision, as does prior research experience (although no previous experience is required to apply).

 How do you apply for admission to the department?

 Application to the Department of Entomology is now completed online, including the option to pay the application fee by credit card.
 Domestic and international applications require different items to be submitted.
 All of the information necessary to apply is located on the application instructions page.
-For full consideration for admission to the Fall semester, you must complete and submit your application by January 1.
-Please be aware that the Entomology office is CLOSED from December 22 until after the January 1st deadline.
+For full consideration for admission to the following Fall semester, you must complete and submit your application by December 1.
+Please be aware that the Entomology office is CLOSED from December 23 until January 2.
 Any emails or phone calls will NOT be answered during that time.

 Click HERE for Domestic Application Procedures.